Connecticut Wedding Venue List

 OK, here is the guide!
 I’ll continue to update this list over time, so be sure to bookmark/save this page for later reference.

 Outdoor Wedding Venues

 Our state is beautiful, so being outside for your big day is a great option.
-Also, there’s the Covid-19 pandemic to contend with.
+(Also, for now, there’s still the Covid-19 pandemic to contend with.)
 The venues listed here are optimized to be outdoor only, meaning that both your ceremony and reception would be outdoors.

 Like the idea of a DIY wedding?
 Want complete control of your nuptials?
 Then consider a backyard wedding.
 A private residence is always a great option.

 Rustic, garden-based, and filled with eclectic charm, Salem Herbfarm is a pretty huge venue that has many configuration options for both your ceremony and reception.
 Best of all, it’s super unique and tucked away in a quiet area to boot.

 - Lyman Orchards (Middlefield, CT): Way up on a hill in Middlefield, you’ll be surrounded by apple trees and a stunning golf course.
 What’s more, the property is absolutely massive, making for lots of great photo ops.

 Looking for an industrial feel and water?
 Then consider this, The Mill at Tariffville, a semi-edgy outdoor venue for your wedding, in a courtyard-type setting right along the Farmington River.

 Indoor Wedding Venues